-Clients and other consumers are subject to the “shutdown” orders and should not be visiting properties for open houses if it can be avoided.
+Clients and other consumers are subject to “health restrictions and shutdown” orders and should not be visiting properties for open houses if it can be avoided.
 ALL REALTORS® may be advised to stop face-to-face business, including open houses, in-person showings, and maintaining agents and public office hours.

 The Government gave the “essential” label to real estate to permit transactions to close – NOT to allow REALTORS® to carry on with normal business practices during a crisis.

-At all points of entry, workers and essential visitors must answer COVID-19 screening questions before entering the premises and provide their name and phone number for contact tracing efforts.
+At all points of entry, workers and essential visitors must answer COVID-19 screening questions, provide proof of vaccination before entering the premises and provide their name and phone number for contact tracing efforts.

 What if I have to buy or sell?

 The health and welfare of our clients and communities is our top priority.
 If you absolutely have to buy, sell or lease a property at this time… I can help.
 Many aspects of the real estate trade can continue to occur with-out in-person contact, including documentation and signing, and in many circumstances, closings.

 Here are some of the services I am offering: